Hudson Street Loft

 The Esteve family purchased the building during World War II with the intentions to begin producing candy.
-The family switched to sausage in the mid-1950ís.
-By the 1960ís the canned chorizo was carried all over the world.
+The family switched to sausage in the mid-1950's.
+By the 1960's the canned chorizo was carried all over the world.
 Maria Esteve closed the sausage business in 1983, but refused to sell the building, hoping to launch another business, possibly a restaurant.
-It wasnít until her death in March 1993 that the family was able to sell the building.
+It wasn't until her death in 1993 that the family sold the building.

 Karen Lashinsky, an actress and real estate agent along with her mother, Dr. Bertha Lashinsky purchased the building in 1993/1994 for less than $450,000, becoming the fourth owners of the property.
 Ms. Laskinsky worked with her architect, Alexander Neratoff and her designer, Michael Hord to preserve the history of the building.
 (Summarized from a New York Times article)

 The 2,000 square foot ground floor retail space includes a 1,600 SF basement.
-After the filming of the series was completed in 2001, the Loft was placed on the rental market.
+After the filming of the series was complete in 2001, the Loft was available for rent.
 The ground floor retail space and the 3rd and 4th floors including the Penthouse Level and Roof Deck are available for events.
 The 2nd floor is a private residence/office.

 Articles / Google Street View / Links